 by Alex Vikoulov

-When Yuri Gagarin became the first human to orbit the Earth in April 1961, he carried generations of hopes and dreams into space with him.
+When Yuri Gagarin became the first human to orbit the Earth on April 12th, 1961, he carried generations of hopes and dreams into space with him.
 A growing number of thinkers now believe the "Overview Effect" heralds nothing less than the next “giant leap” of human evolution.
 As breathtaking space-down views of our world seep into our collective consciousness, people are waking up to the “Spaceship Earth” analogy that depicts our planet as a natural vessel that must be steered responsibly by its crew.

 To see our planet from this grander vantage point astonished space pioneers, and today, through IMAX or VR, prompts us to recontextualize humanity, who and what we are, to raise our cosmic awareness, and how one may individually fit into that big picture.
 Ever since I was a kid, I've had this vision that humanity would play a central role in the destiny of our planet, as the Global Brain, on the co-evolutionary trajectory to become a fully functional planetary superorganism.

 Any complex system composed of a variety of interacting subsystems, such as chemical networks, ecosystems, or societies, over time, tends to evolve towards more self-organization, coherence and interdependence, as its subsystems mutually adapt and lower overall system entropy.
 Realized through a network of internal feedback loops, such system may be considered “living” or "organismic" in the abstract sense.
-Also, tracing our evolution back two billion years, through mammals, reptiles, amphibians, fish, and so on, we eventually wind up with one single cell that was the ancestor of all life on Earth.
+Also, tracing our evolution back two billion years, through mammals, reptiles, amphibians, fish, and so on, we eventually wind up with one single cell that was the progenitor of all life on Earth.
 When this cell reproduced itself, and continued to do so for eons, mutating and evolving into new forms, it still continued to comprise but a single total organism.
-Literally, we are all "one".
+Literally, we are all "one."

 Tags: self-transcendence, transcendence, neuroscience, collective intelligence, sentience, self-awareness, extended phenotype, artificial intelligence, Francis Heylighen, Yuri Gagarin, Syntellect Hypothesis, Extended Mind Hypothesis, wetware, mindware, ontological design, conscious experience, theogenesis, noosphere, superintelligence, singularity, mind uploading, postbiological superintelligence, posthuman superintelligence, the Syntellect emergence, overview effect, technological singularity, Inelligence explosion, dimensionality, spaceship Earth, Space Age, Global Brain, global superorganism, conscious agent, human evolution, human condition, cognitive enhancement, substrate-independent mind, digital mind, digital immortality, neural interface, Gaian Mind, Hedonistic Imperative, paradise engineering, experiential realism, philosophy of mind, science of mind, evolution of consciousness, phenomenology, mind uploading, quantum consciousness, It from Qubit, Omega Point, transcendental object, cosmological singularity, transcendentalism, neo-transcendentalism